mhernan88/od-toolbelt/README.md

 They are inherited off of a base class.
 To use them, the developer should create an instance of a suppressor class.

-**Individual Photo:**
-After creating an instance of the class, the developer simply needs to run the transform() method in order to apply non-maximum suppression to all bounding boxes and associated confidence values in a given photo.

-**Burst Mode:**
-After creating an instance of the class, the developer can run the burst() method in order to apply non-maximum suppression to a "burst" of photos.
-This effectively concatenates all arrays of bounding boxes into a single contiguous array.
-The bounding boxes in this array are all evaluated concurrently.
-This, in most cases, leads to a higher precision, but can also lead to lower recall depending on the upstream object detection model.

-This is intended to be run on bounding box predictions of multiple photos in sequence.
-This is intended to allow non-maximum suppression algorithms to have multiple sets of predictions to pull bounding boxes from in case one photo is missing a bounding box that is in other similar photos.

-Note that passing a single photo to burst() is effectively the same as running transform() on that photo.

-**Batch Mode:**
-After creating an instance of the class, the developer can run the batch() method in order to apply non-maximum suppression to a "batch" of "bursts".
-This simply loops the burst() method over multiple different sets of photos.

 ### Metrics
 Metrics are how we measure the degree to which two bounding boxes overlap.
 Intersection over the union is one such metric, but other metrics can be used as well.
 To use them, the developer should create an instance of a metric class.